English

 We strive to ensure that all students develop a love of independent reading through the recurrent focus on it (at the start of lessons, in the library, through homework).
 All students will be exposed to a diverse range of high-quality texts, both classic and modern, that will broaden their understanding of the world and themselves.
 They will encounter critical responses and understand how these reflect the text but also the writer.
 The curriculum is designed to enable all students to achieve a grade in GCSE English literature.

-Implementation: Teaching and planning:
+Implementation: Teaching and planning

-We are committed to providing an inclusive learning environment where all students feel respected, valued and empowered to participate.
+We provide an inclusive learning environment where all students feel respected, valued and empowered to participate.
 We encourage collaboration where students learn from each other and work together to solve problems, building communication, resilience and teamwork skills in the process.
 We offer enrichment opportunities both within the classroom and through extracurricular activities.
-We identify the needs of our SEND/SEMH students to best support them in their education, including differentiated instruction and collaborations with learning support specialists to ensure all students can flourish in mathematics.
-We are passionate mathematicians and we strive to instil this enthusiasm in our students, creating a positive learning experience for all.
+We identify the needs of our SEND/SEMH students to best support them in their education, including adapted instruction and intervention where necessary.
+We collaborate with learning support specialists to ensure all students have the opportunity to flourish in our classrooms.
+We are passionate about English and strive to instil this enthusiasm in our students, creating a positive learning experience for all.

 We aim to equip students with the essential literacy skills needed for success in further education, employment, and life as active citizens.
 Through our curriculum, students will gain exposure to a variety of cultures and historical periods, fostering empathy and understanding of the world around them and their role in it.
 The intention is to ensure equality of opportunity: through differentiated resources and teaching and our alternative curriculum we will facilitate all students fulfilling their potential.
 The least able will be supported through modelling, scaffolding and regular rewards (stepping stone qualifications); the most able will have lessons designed to challenge and incorporate the study of academic texts.

-Curriculum time allocation:
+Curriculum time allocation

 KS3 (Years 7, 8 and 9) - 7 hours per fortnight